Mel-A-M/adb-converged-db/SPATIAL/spatial.md

 ### Extract the wallet

-Unzip the contents of the wallet file into a directory that  you will call *wallet*.
-The directory can be created automatically by  the unzip command.
+1. Use the unzip command below to unzip the contents of the wallet file into a directory that  you will call *wallet*.
+The directory will  be created automatically by  the unzip command.

 ````
+cd ~
 unzip -d wallet converged-wallet.zip
 ````

 ![](../common-images/unzip-wallet.png)

-Next you need to modify the *sqlnet.ora* file located in the wallet directory to include the location of the wallet contents (.e.g the directory holding your tnsnames.ora)
+2. Next you need to modify the *sqlnet.ora* file located in the wallet directory to include the location of the wallet contents (.e.g the directory holding your tnsnames.ora)

    If you are unsure of the full directory name and path,  you can cut-and-paste this from the output of the *pwd* operation.

 ````
 cd ~/wallet